 We buy the books, read the blogs, look for insights on twitter, hope they will follow us back, and search their names.
 It may be known as cult of personality, but it is very clear that we are influenced by particular individuals in the Agile community.

-We have used a combination of statistics from a number of different sites, Amazon Book Sales (US, UK & EU), the top 200 Agile blogs, Google insight and trend information, Klout data, Twitter numbers and rankings, the top 100 Agile books (which measures reader's scores), and combined that with a final editorial decision to produce a list of the most influential people in Agile.
+Back in 2012, we used a combination of statistics from a number of different sites, Amazon Book Sales (US, UK & EU), the top 200 Agile blogs, Google insight and trend information, Klout data, Twitter numbers and rankings, the top 100 Agile books (which measures reader’s scores), and combined that with a final editorial decision to produce a list of the most influential people in Agile.
 This list is definitely not meant to be definitive and is posted with both good intentions and with good humour.
 A lot of data was gathered using Mechnical Turk, and then has been compiled by the editor.
 As this is an editorial, thus subjective, it represents the opinions of the writer, not the company, nor the scores produced by the Mechanical Turk.
 We considered over 500 names during the whole process.
-However, if you are sure your name should be on the list – please mail me in confidence.

 I hope you enjoy the list.